These guides are designed for new users to SwiftKey or those looking to gain a better understanding of features.

 - Downloaded languages will be automatically enabled, and you can enable up to two languages at once.

-Check out this article for a more detailed explanation, complete with more pretty pictures and video.
+Check out this article for a more detailed explanation.

 Setting language layout

 It may be that you wish to type in German, but with a QWERTY keyboard layout, or in English with a QWERTZ layout.
 So, how to change your language layout?

 This can also be done from the ‘Languages’ section in SwiftKey Settings.
 Once you have downloaded a language pack, simply press ‘switch layout’ to see a list of available layouts and choose the one you want.

 If you’d like to learn more about using SwiftKey with more than one language, please see this article.

 3 - Personalizing and backing up your words